-Daily access to the advice, expertise, ideas, innovation and inner thoughts of top HR practitioners, thought leaders and innovators.
+Daily access to the advice, expertise, ideas, innovation and inner thoughts of top HR professionals, thought leaders and innovators.
 What more could you ask for?
 Luckily, LinkedIn and Twitter make it possible.

-Here’s a list of leaders and writers leading some of the most important conversations about our workplace and its culture today, including links to their LinkedIn and Twitter accounts, so you can officially join in.
+Here’s a list of the Top HR Leaders 2023 leading some of the most important conversations about our workplace and its culture today, including links to their LinkedIn and Twitter accounts, so you can officially join in.
 These individuals are topping the list when it comes to tracking HR trends and strategies.
-They are influential thought leaders in the space and have a keen mind for sharing content, experience, and ideas that every HR professional needs to read especially around HR technology, culture, recruitment and more.
+They are influential thought leaders in the space and have a keen mind for sharing content, experience, and ideas that every HR professional from different HR departments needs to read especially around HR technology, culture, recruitment and more.

 As Principal and founder of Bersin by Deloitte, Josh Bersin’s research is considered the gold standard by millions (including 60% of Fortune 500 companies) around the world.
 Bersin shares key highlights from his firm's reports, studies and briefs each week on LinkedIn, as well as research and stats from other leading sources, on a regular basis.
-On Twitter, he keeps followers in the top HR news aware, including links to his most recent articles, like “Google Jobs: Disrupting the Recruiting Market?”
-In addition to this, he shares the best glimpses from the conferences and clients he visits around the globe and exclusive invites to virtual events.
+On Twitter, he keeps followers aware of the top HR news, including links to his most recent articles.
+In addition to this, he shares the best glimpses from the conferences and clients he visits around the globe, and exclusive invites to virtual events.

-Biro is the founder and CEO of TalentCulture.
+Meghan Biro is the founder and CEO of TalentCulture.
 She has worked with a number of top global brands helping them recruit the best talent and also teaching them to maximize their employees’ potential and productivity.
-A well-known speaker, writer and regular guest on radio shows, podcasts and online forums, Biro hosts the lively #WorkTrends Podcast and Twitter Chat (Wednesdays, 1-2 PM EST), where participants have the opportunity to interact directly with top HR leaders and practitioners.
+A well-known speaker, writer and regular guest on radio shows, podcasts and online forums, Biro hosts the lively #WorkTrends Podcast and Twitter Chat, where participants have the opportunity to interact directly with top Human Resources leaders and practitioners.

 Boese is an award-winning HR blogger, author, speaker, master moderator and co-host of the weekly HR Happy Hour podcast, where he features and applauds the work of his peers, HR and business leaders from around the world.
 On Twitter, he is both enlightening and amusing - be it featuring the best HR articles and abstractions worth a quick read, opening a window into the tech conferences around the world, like HRTechChina, or offering his views, picks and predictions during March Madness.

-Lauby is the writer of the top-rated HR and business blog, HR Bartender, and President of ITM Group Inc., an HR consulting firm that helps organizations retain and engage employees.
-She writes with candid expertise about all areas of Human Resources, including organizational development and training, employee relations and job design, as well as HR compliance.
+Lauby is the writer of the top-rated HR and business blog, HR Bartender, and President of ITM Group Inc., an HR consulting firm that helps organizations retain and have consistent employee engagement.
+She writes with candid expertise about all areas of Human Resources, including organizational skill development and training, employee relations and job design, as well as HR compliance.
 Sharlyn has published dozens of articles on LinkedIn and continues to post frequently on current HR news and stats.
 She is actively engaged with professionals and consultants alike on Twitter, in addition to offering her expertise to Tweet Chats.

 You possibly know her as the Evil HR Lady.
 A former HR professional turned prolific freelance writer and speaker, Lucas, in her own words, gives “career advice with a little bit of snark” to companies, HR leaders, professionals, and employees.
 Her expert articles, blog posts, advice, and contributions to many popular blogs and broadcasts, have enabled her to help millions build better careers and be better managers.
 She features her own work and that of many respected peers through Twitter, and regularly comments and directly responds to her networks and connections on LinkedIn.

-Founder and CEO of GlitchPath, Ruettimann’s LinkedIn and Twitter followers get to experience the daily trials, tribulations, and illuminations that come with helping organizations, teams, and individuals face and embrace their failures better.
+Writer, Speaker and Podcaster at Punk Rock HR, Ruettimann’s LinkedIn and Twitter followers get to experience the daily trials, tribulations, and illuminations that come with helping organizations, hr teams, and individuals face and embrace their failures better.
 Ruettimann spent 14 years as an HR professional before becoming a sought-after consultant, speaker and writer.
 Ruettimann offers up to date, informative and fun perspectives on all things HR.

-He has been the founder of four highly successful businesses; Recruitment Solutions (taken to IPO).
-Firebrand Talent Search (trade sale), Eloquent Staffing (trade sale), and People2People (currently Director and Owner), and has been owning, managing and growing staffing businesses across the world, and sharing the tactics that have worked for over four decades now.
+He has been the founder of four highly long term successful businesses; Recruitment Solutions (taken to IPO), Aquent Australia (Staffing and Recruiting), and People2People (currently Director and Owner), and has been owning, managing and growing staffing businesses across the world, and sharing the tactics that have worked for over four decades now.
 He was voted The most influential recruiter in Australia in the past 60 years and has completed more than 40 years in this industry

 We also had the opportunity to get into a conversation with him, which you can read here to get some valuable insights on recruitment.